tim42/learnzh/README.md

 # DO I SPEAK / READ-WRITE / UNDERSTAND CHINESE

 Probably never / worse than a 5 years old / worse than a 2 years old.

+# DO I UNDER/OVERESTIMATE HOW YOUNG CHILDREN ARE?

+Yup.

+# HAS THIS README OVERSTAYED ITS WELCOME ?

+Absolutely.